Lars-Inge Svartenbrandt

-Lars-Inge Andersson (5 May 1945 – 15 April 2016), best known as Lars-Inge Svartenbrandt, later Lars Ferm and even later known as Lars Patrick Carlander, was a Swedish criminal.
+Lars-Inge Andersson (5 May 1945 – 15 April 2016), best known as Lars-Inge Svartenbrandt, later Lars Patrick Ferm and even later known as Lars Patrick Carlander, was a Swedish criminal.
 Svartenbrandt spent almost 40 years combined in prison for several robberies, violent crimes, and prison escapes.
 He was described as the "most dangerous man in Sweden".
 Svartenbrandt described himself as an "uncurable psychopath".

 Early life

-Lars-Inge Svartenbrandt grew up under unstable conditions in Dalarna.
+Lars-Inge Svartenbrandt was born on 5 May 1945 in Grytnäs Parish in Avesta Municipality, Dalarna County, Sweden.
+He grew up under unstable conditions.
 At twelve years old, he was placed under protective public care order (skyddsuppfostran) and ended up in juvenile detention school.
 In May 1961 he celebrated his 16th birthday by escaping from a juvenile detention school.
 The following year, 1962, he broke into a military armory and received his first prison sentence but escaped the following year.
 In 1967, he received his first detention sentence (interneringsdom) for grand theft (grov stöld) and threat to public servant (hot mot tjänsteman).
 In 1969 came his first conviction for armed robbery when he was sentenced to four years in prison.